riemannulus/Sincerity/README.md

 # Sincerity

-Sincerity is a application for raspberry pi GPIO controller.
+Sincerity is an application for raspberry pi GPIO controller.

 ## Information